think4sec/nano-docs/peering/README.md

 Rep\_crawler will run every **7 seconds** if node contains sufficient weight (_**delegated+peers online weight**_).
 Otherwise, run-time is every **3 seconds** until node has communicated with enough peers to satisfy sufficient weight requirement.
 The sufficient weight must be greater than the **online\_weight\_minimum** (_Default: **6x10^37 raw units**_) configuration entry.

 Upon each execution, rep\_crawler attempts to build a list of peers to poll.
 It first adds the last known weighted peers to list, prior to adding a set of random peers.
-The size of random peers to poll range from **15** to **60**.
+The size of random peers appended to this list range from **15** to **60**.
 This range is determined by a node's sufficient weight value.

-Once list is complete, each peer is polled and sent a **confirm\_req** message.
+Once list is populated, each peer within the list is sent a **[confirm\_req][confirm-req]** message.
 This message will contain a random block selected from the ledger.
-Peers are given up to **5 seconds** to respond with a **confirm\_ack** message.
+Peers are given up to **5 seconds** to respond with a **[confirm\_ack][confirm-ack]** message.
 If no response is given, block is simply removed from queue.

 ![nano-node-repcrawler-ongoing-crawl]

 ### <a name="message-types"></a>Message Types